oomek/attractplus/Layouts.md

 ### Frontend Binding

-All of the functions, objects and classes that Attract-Mode exposes to Squirrel are arranged under the `fe` table, which is bound to Squirrel's root table.
+All of the functions, objects and classes that Attract-Mode Plus exposes to Squirrel are arranged under the `fe` table, which is bound to Squirrel's root table.

 ```squirrel
 fe.add_image( "bg.png", 0, 0 )